sudwald/MixedMessages/README.txt

 MIXEDMESSAGES
 A portfolio project as part of my Codecademy course

-A non-sensical fortune cookie
-Generates a non-sensical fortune when run.
+Generates a random clichéd Eurovision chorus.